BofA Securities slashes price target on International Paper Company [IP] – find out why.

 Sponsored

-The stocks have a year to date performance of -8.09 percent and weekly performance of 1.69 percent.
-The stock has been moved at -15.39 percent over the last six months.
-The stock has performed 1.60 percent around the most recent 30 days and changed -12.72 percent over the most recent 3-months.

-If compared to the average trading volume of 3.26M shares, IP reached to a volume of 2508620 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.31M shares, IP reached a trading volume of 3050163 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BofA Securities have made an estimate for International Paper Company shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on July 10, 2023.

-International Paper Company [IP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.69.
-With this latest performance, IP shares gained by 1.60% in over the last four-week period, additionally sinking by -15.39% over the last 6 months – not to mention a drop of -25.58% in the past year of trading.
+International Paper Company [IP] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.79.
+With this latest performance, IP shares dropped by -1.31% in over the last four-week period, additionally sinking by -15.93% over the last 6 months – not to mention a drop of -23.80% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and International Paper Company [IP] shares currently have an operating margin of +8.17 and a Gross Margin at +23.40.
 International Paper Company’s Net Margin is presently recorded at +8.23.